 How To Properly Handle HOA Violation Notices

 One of the battles that homeowners living in an HOA community face is how to properly handle situations when the homeowner receives a notice of violation from the homeowners’ association.
-Understanding what the association’s board must do in terms of providing adequate notice, what rights a homeowner might have to a hearing and what other processes must be followed by the homeowners’ association are important.
+Understanding what the association’s board of directors must do to provide proper notice of a violation is key.
 In general, a concept of due process, meaning notice and an opportunity to be heard would apply to rules violation processes involving homeowner’s associations.
 This article is designed to walk members of a homeowners’ association through the processes involved in rules violations.

 Right to Notice of Violation